SnehalArde/-6Companies30days/README.md

 # -6Companies30days
-This repo is for tracking my progress in 6 companies 30days by @arshgoyal .
+This repo is for tracking my progress in 6 companies 30days challenge by @arshgoyal .